harshkrishna17/Football-Data-Visualizations/README.md

-# Medium Articles
+# Football Articles & Projects
-Here is a list of all the articles on my Medium page.
+Here is a list of all the articles and projects I have worked on with or without data analysis.

 -> Scouting Reports